Silver-haired bat

 The silver-haired bat (Lasionycteris noctivagans) is a solitary migratory species of vesper bat in the family Vespertilionidae and the only member of the genus Lasionycteris.

 Etymology

 The species name translates as night-wandering, referring to the nocturnal behavior of bats.

 Description

 This medium-sized bat is predominantly black (including the wings, ears, interfemoral membrane, and fur) with white-tipped hairs.
 The basal upper half of its tail membrane is densely furred.
-This gives the bat a frosted appearance and its common name's sake.
+This gives the bat a frosted appearance and its common namesake.
 This species has a flattened skull with a broad rostrum.
 This species weighs around 8–12 g, has a total length of ~100 mm, a tail length of 40 mm, and a forearm length of 37–44 mm.